org-metaeffekt/metaeffekt-examples/example-0.1.0/03-advised/README.md

 ## Observations and TODOs

 ### General
-- UI/UX has to be overhauled completely to improve User Experience (Currently in Progress)
+- UI/UX has to be overhauled completely to improve User Experience (currently in progress)
 - Functions are not clearly explained or visible at all to the user
 - Explanation texts which do exist are too long and convoluted.